vasilvas99/kuksa-carsim/README.md

 DP_ACCEL_VERT = "Vehicle.Acceleration.Vertical"  # float
 ```

-This runner can server as an example of how
+This runner can serve as an example of how to read/write to the Kuksa Databroker via the kuksa python API.

 ## Driversim